baconsocrispy/reb-portfolio/README.md

 * Add social links
 * Lazy load videos
 * Hover effect for project previews

+* CSRF Token issue when logging out and logging back in without page refresh (so refresh on signout?)
+*

 * console errors reloading project pages: look into this library https://github.com/zzarcon/default-passive-events
 * Find a way to have styled components class names show up in devtools (Requires Babel configuration with ESBuild)